-Washington state does not have any laws requiring employers to provide unpaid or paid time off to vote.
+Washington labor laws do not have any laws requiring employers to provide unpaid or paid time off to vote.
 Workers must therefore vote on their own time.

 Learn more about voting leave on our Washington Leave page.

-Employers are not required to provide employees with severance pay.
+Employers are not required to provide employees with severance pay under Washington labor laws.
 WA Dept. of Labor: Severance.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.